Julia-Wagner/PyChef/README.md

 ### **User Stories**

-- As a user, I want to create an account and login.
+- As a user, I want to create an account and log in.
 - As a user, I want to create a digital cookbook with my recipes.
 - As a user, I want to save my recipes in different categories.
 - As a user, I want to look up my recipes after saving them.
-- As a user, I want to clearly see the ingredients and instructions to each recipe.
+- As a user, I want to clearly see the ingredients and instructions for each recipe.
 - As a user, I want to get clear feedback from the application.

 - As the site owner, I want to ensure the users have a good experience using the digital cookbook.